top of page

 Celebrating Coming of Age

-After having been treated as a boy for 10 or 11 years, it's difficult for a camper to see himself as a young adult.
-Rituals at Night Eagle are used to formally mark rites of passage and are powerful experiences in a boy's life.
+After having been treated as a boy for ten or eleven years, it's difficult for a camper to see himself as a young adult.
+As with other cultures, rituals at Night Eagle are used to formally mark rites of passage and are powerful experiences in a boy's life.

 When a camper demonstrates he is ready to take on new responsibilities in the community, he prepares himself for a one day solo.
 When he returns, the entire camp is there to welcome him back and offer congratulations.
 Later that evening at a celebration held in his honor, campers and staff speak of the strengths of his character, and he is given a Night Eagle name that represents those strengths and is worthy of his new role in the camp community.